-[Investigation] Ukraine journalist-murder case goes international
+[Investigation] Ukraine's journalist murder case goes international

 Meanwhile, Lukashenko's KGB, in the bugged 2012 recording, also spoke of assassinating three Belarusian émigrés in Germany, generating wider EU security implications.

+EU ambassadors in Minsk used to talk with Belarus foreign minister Vladimir Makai before Lukashenko's rigged elections on 9 August, but all such talks ended after his brutal crackdown on pro-democracy protesters.

-Alkaev told EUobserver he still took "security precautions" in Berlin.
+Meanwhile, Alkaev told EUobserver he still took "security precautions" in Berlin.

 Pavel Latouchko, a former Belarusian culture minister and ambassador to Paris, told French newspaper Le Monde that when he lived in Warsaw he was "forever being followed by a car with officers in black kagools, who really looked like [Belarusian] KGB officers".

-And Natalia Kaliada, a Belarusian dissident and British citizen living in London, told this website she and her husband felt unsafe in London after Lukashenko's main newspaper published a death-threat against them a few days ago.
+And Natalia Kaliada, a Belarusian dissident and British citizen living in London, told this website she and her husband felt unsafe after Lukashenko published a death-threat against them a few days ago.

 The bugged KGB recording from 2012 is over one-hour long and contains the voice of Lukashenko's former spy-chief, Vadim Zaitsev, according to Makar.

-Ukraine police says it has the full, one-hour long KGB audio file, from foreign intelligence sources.
+Ukraine police says it has the full audio file from foreign intelligence sources.

 On the tape, Zaitsev says of the late Sheremet: "We'll plant [a bomb] and so on and this ... rat will be taken down".

-He also says he wants the killing to "get into people's minds" - recalling Babinets', the Ukrainian journalist's "sense of danger" in January 2021, when the case remains unsolved.
+Zaitsev also says he wants the killing to "get into people's minds" - recalling Babinets', the Ukrainian journalist's "sense of danger" in January 2021, when the case remains unsolved.

-Whether Ukrainian police find evidence to prove Zaitsev's words turned into a KGB operation in Kiev remains to be seen.
+Whether Ukrainian police find evidence that Zaitsev's words turned into a KGB operation in Kiev remains to be seen.

 Moustache, smoked